 Sufficient grace does not eliminate all our fear and doubt.
 There is no getting around it: even in hope there is room for questions.
 It is possible to have faith even when there are more questions than answers.
-It is possible to grieve and maintain hope at the same time.
-Not only is it possible-it is also biblical.
+It is possible-it is also biblical.
 We call it lament.
 Of the 150 psalms in the prayer book we call the Psalter, there are different varieties of psalms, including thanksgiving, royal, ascent, lament, and even imprecatory (prayers we pray when we are angry).
 The psalms offer us examples, as the inspired Word of God, of how to pray in any and every situation of life.